Menu

 6. Once the desired amount of fluid is drained, the doctor removes the needle and syringe.
 Patients may receive small sutures if needed.

 Often, a gastroenterologist performs the procedure.
-However, mesothelioma patients may have a specialized mesothelioma doctor conduct the paracentesis.
+However, mesothelioma patients may work with a specialized mesothelioma doctor to schedule the paracentesis.

 03. Benefits of Paracentesis